 More recently, I posted about some the troubles I had with my home’s security system.
 Truth be told, I was kinda on the fence about whether or not I even wanted to post about it, that is – until I stepped into Andersen’s booth at JLC Live.

 There, I found Andersen’s VeriLock System – a wireless alarm sensor that works in conjunction with many Honeywell security systems.
 The VeriLock sensor technology embeds Honeywell Security’s widely used 5800-series wireless sensor inside the locking mechanisms of a select group of Eagle windows and doors.
 Released in 2011, the company says they are looking at expanding its availability after a successful initial reception.

 Similar technology can only detect if a window or door is open or closed.
 VeriLock sensors were the first that can detect whether they are actually locked or unlocked, in addition to open or closed.
 A feature that would have easily helped thwart our recent break in … as intruders came through an unlocked window.

 One of my first stops of this Show was Boral’s booth.
-You might know Boral for their TruExterior Trim, and I did have time for a quick rundown on what they call a new category of exterior product.
-It’s Poly Ash, and I caught Bill Robinson & Greg Burnet presenting with it at the Remodeling Show in October.
+You might know Boral for their TruExterior Trim.
+I did have time for a quick rundown on what they call a “new category of exterior product.”
+A trim – Poly Ash.
+I caught Bill Robinson & Greg Burnet presenting with it at the Remodeling Show in October.

 It might be just what I am looking for to finish my sometimes-mentioned open crawl space area.
 To see a Versetta Stone install in action, you can check this video.

 Few brands bring a presence just like the one Festool threw down at this Show.
-Honestly, it is a little intimidating … and the guys do go nuts over it.
-I wasn’t in the frame of mind where I needed, or even wanted, to fight through a crowd just to get in on that commission.
-(It’s not like can make that kind of investment, right now, anyway.)
+Honestly, it is a little intimidating.
+But the guys do go nuts over it.
+I wasn’t in the frame of mind where I needed, or even wanted, to fight through a crowd just to get in on that commotion.

 A close second to Festool’s todo was the buzz around Bosch Power Tools.
-While Bosch’s booth was humming too (non-stop it seemed throughout the Show), it wasn’t so overwhelming that I couldn’t get in and get some quality q-time with a few of the product managers and a few of the key products.
+While Bosch’s booth was humming too (non-stop it seemed throughout the Show), it wasn’t so overwhelming that I couldn’t get in and get some quality q-time with a few of the product managers and a few of the key new products.

 On trying their 12v pocket driver as well as their 12v impact driver, both were slim and lightweight.
 Neither felt like they were at a loss for torque or power.
 Rather than attempting to relay all I had on these puppies, I’ll point you instead to this vid (on a channel called Tools and Machinery) – for a more complete look at Bosch‘s line of cordless 12v tools.

-– Click & Go – Then we have Bosch’s new Click & Go Storage System.
+Then we have Bosch’s new Click & Go Storage System.
 I did purposely lead into this section with Festool, because Click & Go seems to be a rival of, a peer to Festool’s popular Systainer and Sortainer products.

 Released only about 6 months ago, Bosch‘s system integrates what they call L-Boxx Storage Solutions.
 Four sizes are fully customizable and offer one-click stacking.
 According to the company, “The Click & Go System features a wide variety of L-Boxxes, a series of inlays, inserts, trays and drawers as well as two transportation options, the L-Cart and L-Dolly.”